Stahlz/SPFM---SOC-Plugins-for-Mattermost/README.md

 #SOC Plugins for mmpy_bot Mattermost bot

-**Virustotal API has a Private and Public offering, unless you have an private API key, not everything here will be shown in the results if available for a certian hash,url,or domain.**
+**Virustotal API has a Private and Public offering, unless you have an private API key, not everything here will be shown in the results if available for a certian hash, url, or domain.**

 **Info on mmpy_bot**